bionanoimaging/NanoImagingPack/README.md

 import napari

 img = nip.readim("erika")
-nip.vv(img)
+viewer = napari.view_image(img)
 ```

-The created image is of type "image"
+The created image is of type "image".

 ## Gain calibration from an inhomogenous stack